sympy/sympy/doc/src/guides/contributing/deprecations.md

 It is important to try to be cognizant of API design whenever adding new functionality.
 Try to consider what a function may do in the future, and design the API in a way that it can do so without having to make a breaking change.
+For example, if you add a property to an object `A.attr`, it is impossible to later convert that property into a method `A.attr()` so that it can take arguments except by doing so in a backwards incompatible way.
 If you are unsure about your API design for a new functionality, one option is to mark the new functionality as explicitly private or as experimental.

 With that being said, it may be decided that the API of SymPy must change in some incompatible way.
 Some reasons APIs are changed can include: